natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/S.M.79%20AS.md

 * Lacks armour protection for the crew
 * Forced to choose between less total bomb payload, but individually more powerful bombs or higher total bomb payload with less powerful bombs
 * Engines are prone to catching fire when hit
+* Lewis guns are mostly obsolete at this tier

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->